Effective as of 1 December 2019

 Your rights under this Policy

 - You have the right to ask us for confirmation of whether or not we hold any Personal Information about you.
 You may ask us about the purpose for which we hold the information, whom we share it with and the criteria we use to determine how long to retain it.
 If your Personal Information is being held abroad, you can ask us how we’ve made sure that it will safeguarded.
 You may also ask us to provide you with a copy of your Personal Information that we hold, subject to confirmation of your identity (as long as this does not adversely affect the rights & freedoms of any other individuals).
-We will not charge you for providing this information, though we reserve the right to charge a reasonable fee based on administrative costs if the request is excessive, unfounded or repetitive.
+We will not charge you for providing this information, though we reserve the right to charge a reasonable fee based on administrative costs for any further copies.

 - If you determine that the Personal Information we hold about you is incorrect, you have the right to ask us to correct the data we hold.